Irish Soda Bread is ready in a snap.

 I make my Irish soda bread with spelt flour:

 Spelt is my favorite flour for everything: low gluten, high fiber, high protein, great flavor!

-Why to gluten-free of spelt affords you the chance to explore with low gluten breads and baked goods.
+Here is your chance to explore with low gluten breads and baked goods.
 In this tinkerer’s humble opinion, unless you have celiac, this is the way to go!